Excellence of Hawke's Bay fruitgrowers celebrated at awards night - NZ Herald

 The Fred Horrocks Memorial Awards for overall excellence in Horticulture were presented to Jareth Russell (T & G Global) at the Eastern Institute of Technology, and Evelyn Lennox (T & G Global) at Primary ITO.

-Hastings Mayor Sandra Hazlehurst, who spoke at the awards ceremony, said it was great to recognise and celebrate excellence in in the industry.
+Hastings mayor Sandra Hazlehurst, who spoke at the awards ceremony, said it was great to recognise and celebrate excellence in the industry.

-"Over the past 9 years the industry has grown by 12.5% each year, however as we know, this is only sustainable if we continue to invest, train and grow great people, who grow great produce, build on the industry's success and grow prosperous communities."
+"Over the past nine years the industry has grown by 12.5 per cent each year, however as we know, this is only sustainable if we continue to invest, train and grow great people, who grow great produce, build on the industry's success and grow prosperous communities."

-Meanwhile the total 2021 apple crop for Hawke's Bay is estimated to be two percent greater than last year.
+Meanwhile the total 2021 apple crop for Hawke's Bay is estimated to be 2 per cent greater than last year.

-However New Zealand Apples and Pears project the gross national crop to be 558,672 metric tonnes – five per cent down on 2020.
+However New Zealand Apples and Pears project the gross national crop to be 558,672 metric tonnes – 5 per cent down on 2020.

 CEO Alan Pollard said access to a reliable seasonal workforce combined with shipping logistics issues present real challenges.